Pingasmaster/archInstall/README.md

 Verify that the clock is set to the right timezone `timedatectl status`, it is not type `timedatectl set-timezone Europe/Berlin` replacing `Europe/Berlin` by your own timezone (list available [here](https://timezonedb.com/time-zones)).

-Assure that you only have __ONE AND ONLY ONE__ drive (exluding your usb key of course) plugged into your PC: the drive you want to install arch on. __THIS DRIVE MUST BE EMPTY___, here we will install arch deleteing everything else, if you want to do something else, research by yourself.
+Assure that you only have __ONE AND ONLY ONE__ drive (exluding your usb key of course) plugged into your PC: the drive you want to install arch on. __THIS DRIVE MUST BE EMPTY__, here we will install arch by deleting everything else on the drive, if you want to do something else (like an install alongside Windows or something), research by yourself.

+__Last warning: going further will ERASE ALL DATA!__

+Now that you've been warned, enter `fdisk -l` and identify your disk and its attribution letter(normally `/dev/sdb`).
+Make sure you are targeting the right drive!
+Then, type `fdisk /dev/sdb` replacing `/dev/sdb` by your own disk letter if incorrect.

+Type `g`, then `n`, then enter two times, `+512M`